iotux/ElWiz/docs/fetchprices.md

 ### Price Calculation
 To get correct price calculations, it is important to enter the prices listed in the local power company's invoice.
-The invoice prices consist of a fixed price and a price per kWh for both the network owner and the power company.
+When you enable `computePrices` or `calculateCost`, ElWiz uses these parameters to enrich the spot prices delivered by `elwiz-prices`.
+The invoice prices typically contain a fixed price and a price per kWh for both the network owner and the power company.
 For the following parameters, you can choose to enter prices with or without **VAT**.
 If you enter net prices, the VAT rate must be entered in the **supplierVatPercent** parameter.
 In the example below, the power company delivers electricity at the spot price + a surcharge of **9 NOK** per month.
 Here, **VAT** of **25%** is already included. **supplierVatPercent** is therefore set to **0.0**.
 The surcharge of **9 NOK** is distributed over the number of hours in a month.
-The spot price from the Nordic power exchange is added **VAT** and included in the result.
+VAT is applied later inside ElWiz when the optional price layer is active.

 ```
 supplierKwhPrice: 0.0